Dominguez1st/card-combat/docs/operations/operations-attack-card.md

 Copy and paste the section below as many times as necessary, for all of the queries you currently anticipate implementing for this entity.

-### Query: Unit card's attack
+### Query: Unit card's attackType

 Purpose

-: To grab attack cards for the unit cards.
+: To grab attackType cards for the unit cards.

 Cardinality/modality